gaphor/gaphor/docs/style_sheets.md

 Gaphor supports a subset of CSS properties and some Gaphor specific properties.
 The style sheet interpreter is relatively straight forward.
 All widths, heights, and sizes are measured in pixels.
-You can't use complex style declarations, like the `font` property in HTML/CSS which can contain font family, size, weight.
+You can’t use complex style declarations, like the `font` property in HTML/CSS which can contain font family, size, weight.